2020 Priority Democracy Reform Bills

 SB 304, The Voter Owned Elections Act, relative to campaign contributions and expenditures.
 This bill uses Public “Voter Dollars” to fund qualified candidates who agree to a cap of $250 donations from private donors.
 Voters will be able to direct their four $25 Voter Dollars certificates to the qualified state candidates of their choice.
 The first step proposes using Voter Dollars for the governor and executive council races in 2022.
 Such a system reduces the influence of affluent donors who may or may not represent special interests.
 Expect hearings on this bill in late January or early February.
 Sponsored by Senators Martha Hennessey and Martha Fuller Clark, and Representative Renny Cushing.
 Supported by ODA.
 ODA Co-Chair Rick Bourdon's testimony.
-Held over in Senate Election Law and Municipal Affairs Committee.
+Held in Senate.

 Campaign finance reform